tatianaacostag/DevelopersDoc_site/content/pt/PayU Module Documentation/Reports/Financial-Statement.md

 ---

 {{% alert title="Observação" color="info"%}}
 The Sales Report displayed in the merchant panel are limited to **20 thousand** rows for both displaying and downloading.
-If you need display more rows or columns in the report, contact your sales representative.
+If you need display more rows ou columns in the report, contact your sales representative.
 {{% /alert %}}

 ## What is the Financial Statement?